Attract New Members By Offering Altitude Training At Your Facility

 • Muscle Buffering: Increase your ability to clear lactate from muscles, allowing for better performance and to hold off the ‘burning’ feeling in your muscles during exercise.

-• More Red Blood Cells: after many sessions, or longer exposures, the body starts to produce more red blood cells.
-These are important as they allow you to carry more oxygen to the muscles and carbon dioxide away.
+• More Red Blood Cells: After many sessions, or longer exposures, the body starts to produce more red blood cells.
+These are important as they allow you to carry more oxygen to the muscles and remove carbon dioxide.

 • Rehabilitation and Low-Impact Exercise: Altitude training isn’t just for those looking to increase performance.
 It’s also an excellent tool for rehabilitation or for individuals who are unable to perform high-intensity exercise or need to avoid strain on joints and muscles.
 In an altitude environment, even lower-intensity workouts deliver high benefits due to the reduced oxygen levels.
 This means that users can perform intense cardiovascular workouts without placing undue stress on injured or sensitive areas.
 This makes altitude training an ideal solution for those recovering from injuries or have to limit high-impact activities.